 Filter Replacement Cost

-As an alternative to the pricey proprietary filters, we offer brand-compatible filters that are high-quality filter alternatives.
+As an alternative to the pricey proprietary filters, we offer high-quality, brand-compatible filters.
 Search by your RO system's brand and model to see if we carry compatible filters.

-NOTE: Reverse Osmosis systems are virtually maintenance free, but should be cleaned and sanitized once per year.
+NOTE: Reverse Osmosis systems are virtually maintenance free, but should be sanitized during the annual filter change process.

 The idea of 'zero waste' sounds good in theory, but in reality, we have not seen this technology work successfully, and here's why:

-1) Zero Waste systems reduce water usage by circulating the contaminated water back into the system repeatedly.
-With a normal Reverse Osmosis system, this contaminated water is flushed out.
-But with a zero waste system, the contamination builds up higher and higher, often wearing down on filter components and water filtration system itself.
+1) Contamination Buildup: With a normal Reverse Osmosis system, this contaminated water is flushed out.
+Zero waste systems reduce water usage by circulating contaminated water back into the system repeatedly.
+In this process, the contamination builds up higher and higher, often wearing down on filter components and water filtration system itself.

-2) Zero Waste or recycled RO water systems attempt to reduce water usage by sending the contaminated-concentrated water to the hot water line.
+2) Contaminated Hot Water: Zero waste systems attempt to reduce water usage by sending the concentrated contaminated water to the hot water line.
 This means that users are washing their hands or dishes with contaminated water.

 Before discussing water waste, it's important to understand how reverse osmosis water filtration works.
 In simple terms, the reverse osmosis process utilizes household water pressure to push water through a series of water filters including a semi-permeable membrane.
 Because the pressure is higher on the outside of the membrane, the small water molecules pass through to the lower pressure side, and the larger molecules of contaminants are rejected and cannot push through.
 These trapped impurities are then washed away by—you guessed it—water!